tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### std::move

+Called move because it is usually used in move operations.

 Simple cast to rvalue reference (no code generated).
-Called move because it is usually used in move operations.
+The actually "work" is done by argument overload resolution (which chooses between copy and move operations, assignment and/or constructor or other). std::move does a simple cast which tells compiler to choose move operation programmer wants instead of one that would be chosen by default, copy.

 **Note:** if called on const it won't actually move (call move constructor/assignment) but copy (construct/assignment).

 Why, `std::move(const T)` will produce `const T&&` which argument resolution cannot bind to `T&&` (argument for move operations).
 However it can bind it to `const T&` (argument for copy operations).